TrueBurn/codebase-scribe-ai/README.md

 - **Test Folders**: Cache files in `tests/` and its subdirectories are excluded from git
 - This prevents test-generated cache files from being committed while still allowing the main project cache to be shared

+## TODO

+### Completed
+- ✅ **Dependencies Error Fix**: Fixed an issue with the `dependencies` parameter missing in the `generate_project_overview` method in `BedrockClient` class.

+### Planned
+- 📝 **Split Documentation Files**: Move usage and contributing guides to separate files with their own generators.
+- 🔗 **Improve Documentation Links**: Ensure generated README properly links to all other documentation files.
+- 🧪 **Improve Test Coverage**: Add more unit tests for the core functionality.
+- 🚀 **Performance Optimization**: Optimize the file processing pipeline for better performance.
+- 🗑️ **Fix Lingering Folders**: Clean up lingering temporary folders in home directory when pulling from GitHub.